-We appreciate the opportunity to share our comments.
-We would also be more than happy to meet with the FTC and DOJ to discuss our findings and our comments in greater detail and share the raw results of our questionnaire.
-If you have any questions, please contact Laura Wooster, ACEP's Senior Vice President of Advocacy and Practice Affairs at lwooster@acep.org.
+Once again, we appreciate the Committee's attention to this critical issue and the opportunity to share these comments with you.
+We would also welcome the opportunity to meet with you and committee staff to discuss our findings and questionnaire results in further detail.
+Should you have any questions, please do not hesitate to contact Ryan McBride, ACEP's Congressional Affairs Director, at rmcbride@acep.org.